IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 <div class="caption">
     <b>Three dimensional</b> test error landscape plots around the local minima by perturbing the parameters along two random approximately orthogonal filter-wise normalised directions in weight space X and Y<d-cite key="li2018visualizing"></d-cite>.
     <br>
-    <b>Left</b> represents a model with the same initailsation trained on a different data order (<b>SIDD0</b>) , <b>middle</b> is the base model (<b>Base</b>) and <b>right</b> is the model trained with a different initialisation but same data order as the base model (<b>DIDD0</b>).
+    <b>Left</b> represents a model with the same initailsation trained on a different data order (<b>SIDDO</b>) , <b>middle</b> is the base model (<b>Base</b>) and <b>right</b> is the model trained with a different initialisation but same data order as the base model (<b>DIDDO</b>).
 </div>

-Given the similarity of the test error values and visualisations, one could assume that the models have the same function, with some minute differences, given the subtle misalignments on the 3D plots.
-However, we know that under these different training conditions, these models should differ in their functional representations.
+Given the similarity of the test error values and visualisations, one could assume that the models have the same or similar functions, with some minor differences, given the subtle misalignments on the 3D plots.

+Comparing the Euclidean distance between **SIDDO** and the **Base** models, we observe a difference in test error landscapes of **159.675**.
+Comparing the Euclidean distance between **DISDO** and the **Base** models, we observe a difference in test error landscapes of **189.459**.
+These results suggest from the accuracy perspective that the **SIDDO** models have more similar function to the **Base** model than the **DISDO** models.
+While this suggestion seems reasonable, we explain further in the blog post why this illusion of functional similarity derived from test error landscapes does not hold, using strong functional similarity measures.

 ### Loss Analysis

 When considering the loss landscape visualisation analysis<d-cite key="li2018visualizing"></d-cite> in the 2D and 3D figures below, we are confronted with similar issues.
 The 2D and 3D test loss plots below, at the minima, where X and Y coordinates are **(0,0)**, for **SIDDO**, Base and **DISDO** are **1.993**, **1.948** and **1.932**, respectively.
 Again, these values are not too dissimilar, and the 2D plots, in particular, suggest the same trend for their loss regions.

 Once again, we invite the reader to play with the 2D and 3D visualisations of the loss landscapes to get an intuitive feel for what the figures are conveying.

 <div class="l-page">
   <iframe src="{{ 'assets/html/2025-05-07-distill-example/test_loss_landscapes.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>